Here's this, what is the State Department doing, giving this guy a visa?

 In a separate program operated by the Central Intelligence Agency.

-Going to give them a Geneva convention.
+Going to give them a Geneva Convention.

 An operative involved in the bombings of our embassies in Kenya and Tanzania.

-Yeah, with the individuals involved in other attacks that have taken the lives of innocent civilians across the world.
+Individuals involved in other attacks that have taken the lives of innocent civilians across the world.

 Yeah, when did they happen in the 90s?